 Luoyi Yin, Director (China Studio), is an architect, urban designer, and a current PhD candidate at the University of Cambridge.
 Luoyi has over ten years of professional experience in architectural and urban design.
 He previously received a Master of Architecture Design from Columbia University (2008), and a Bachelor of Architecture Design from Tianjin University (2007).
 His current research focuses on urban regenerative design and sustainable urban form.

-Nic Cavell, Senior Editor, is translating and editing the forthcoming UR book, Letters to the Leaders of China: Kongjian Yu and the Future of the Chinese City, working on our Open Gaza project, and contributing as a member of the Steady State team.
-He is a graduate of Brown University. [firstname.lastname@example.org]
+Nic Cavell, Senior Editor, recently completed the translation and editing of the UR book, Letters to the Leaders of China: Kongjian Yu and the Future of the Chinese City.
+He is currently working on our Open Gaza project, and is a contributing member of the Steady State team.
+He is a graduate of Brown University. [email@example.com]

-Hilary Huckins-Weidner, Editor and Program Coordinator, contributes development and program planning support to Terreform.
-She is also working on the forthcoming UR book, Gregory Ain: Low-Cost Modern Housing and the Construction of a Social Landscape.
-Her personal work—which varies from writing, editing, art, and curating—explores representations of gender, space, and architecture in contemporary media.
-She is a graduate of The California Institute of the Arts. [email@example.com]
+Hilary Huckins-Weidner, Associate Editor and Programs Coordinator, contributes communications, public programming, and fundraising support to Terreform.
+She is also editing the forthcoming UR book, Gregory Ain: Low-Cost Modern Housing and the Construction of a Social Landscape.
+Her personal work—be it writing, editing, art, or curating—explores the roles of gender and art in built environments and contemporary media.
+She is a graduate of The California Institute of the Arts. [firstname.lastname@example.org]

 Damiano Cerrone, Principal Researcher, is a spatial planner and analyst with a BA in Urban Planning and Geographic Information Systems from La Sapienza University, Rome.
 He also holds a MSc in Urban Studies from the Estonian Academy of Arts, and currently is in its doctorate track in architecture and planning.
 In 2013, he co-founded SPIN Unit, a transnational urban planning research group.
 Damiano is a member of ESRI’s Young Professional Network and received the 2015 ESRI Young Scholar of the Year award.
 At Terreform, Damiano is working on the spatial visualization and analysis of the Gaza site for forthcoming UR book, Open Gaza.